(5 minute read; 1027 words)

-The Bible is the source of the Gospel Truth and proclaims one great theme—redemption through Jesus Christ.
+The Bible is the source of the Gospel Truth and proclaims one great theme from beginning to end — redemption through Jesus Christ.
 Redemption restores the broken relationship with God caused by sin.
-It also points to the one true and only living Creator God and offers all people one plan of salvation—only by God’s grace, through repentance and faith in Jesus Christ.
+It also points to the one true, sovereign and only living Creator God and offers all people one plan of salvation—only by God’s grace, through faith in Jesus Christ.

 It is the inerrant, inspired, and authoritative Word of God, presenting powerful proof that Christianity is the one true religion, that the triune God is the only God of the universe, and that God Himself—through His Son Jesus Christ—died to pay the penalty for your sins so you wouldn’t have to.
 He was raised from the dead to grant eternal life to all who put their faith and trust in Him.